 Kenneth Eugene Smith executed by nitrogen hypoxia in Alabama, marking a first for the death penalty

 Alabama carried out its planned execution of the condemned inmate Kenneth Eugene Smith on Thursday night using nitrogen hypoxia, a controversial and widely-contested death penalty method used for the first time in the United States.
-The execution took place at the William C. Holman Correctional Facility in Atmore at 8:25 p.m. local time, the Associated Press reported.
+The execution took place at the William C. Holman Correctional Facility in Atmore at 8:25 p.m. local time, officials said.

 Smith and his spiritual adviser, the Rev. Jeff Hood, said in a statement Thursday afternoon that "the eyes of the world are on this impending moral apocalypse."